supermamon/Reposi3/README.md

 If you haven't done yet, go ahead and add your repo to Cydia.
 You should now be able to install your tweak into your own repo.

+### Cleanup

+Just a cleanup step, remove the debs that came with this template and re-run the commands on step 3.
+You can keep the sample depictions for reference by they're not needed for your repo.